polla-fattah/polla-fattah.github.io/README.md

 - **Twitter**: [@FattahPolla](https://twitter.com/FattahPolla)
 - **ResearchGate**: [Polla-Fattah](https://researchgate.net/profile/Polla-Fattah)

+## Content Management

+### Cross-Reference System

+This website uses a cross-reference system to link students, research projects, and publications.
+When making changes, follow these guidelines:

+#### When You Make Changes:

+**Adding a student to a project:**
+- Add student ID to research file's `students: []`
+- Add project ID to student file's `research_projects: []`
+- The helpful comments remind you what to do!

+**Publishing a paper:**
+- Add student IDs to publication file's `students: []`
+- Add publication ID to student files' `publications: []`
+- Add publication ID to research files' `publications: []`

+The system is now self-documenting and maintainable! 🎉

+#### ID Naming Convention:
+- **Student IDs**: lowercase, no spaces (e.g., `"aveen"`, `"bnar"`)
+- **Research IDs**: filename without extension (e.g., `"2023-02-10-autism-detection"`)
+- **Publication IDs**: filename without extension (e.g., `"2024-01-15-tokenisation-free-machine-translation-kurdish-byt5"`)

+#### Maintenance Tips:
+- Use the helpful comments in front matter as reminders
+- Check the generated site after making changes
+- Keep IDs consistent across all files
+- Update relationships immediately when changes occur
+- Use the cross-references include in templates for automatic linking

+For detailed maintenance procedures, see `MAINTENANCE_CHECKLIST.md`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.